ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 }
 ```

-### Set your source by geocoding
+### Set the search location by geocoding
 If you don't know the location on the map, but have an address, you can geocode the address to return a geographic Location.
-PTV xLocate returns a list of coorindates for an input text.
+PTV xLocateServer returns a list of coorindates for an input text.
 To invoke the request in JavaScript, there is a tool function ```runRequest``` in the helper.js file wich das a JSON call using jQuery.
 We just take the first result address (the best match) and set it as our ```searchLocation```.
 ```js
 var findAddressUrl = 'https://xlocate-eu-n-test.cloud.ptvgroup.com/xlocate/rs/XLocate/findAddressByText';